pengzhenghao/pengzhenghao.github.io/_pages/about.md

 -->

-**I'm currently on the job market** — if you’re working on the future of embodied AI, let’s chat!
+**I'm currently on the job market** — if you’re working on the future of embodied AI and multi-modal foundation models, let’s chat!

 ---